blackat/blackat.github.io/_posts/2019-10-15-angular-ivy-introduction.md

 <cite>Igor Minar</cite> - Angular team
 {: .small}

-The incremental DOM is the [foundation of the new rendering engine][nrwl-ivy]
+The incremental DOM is the [foundation of the new rendering engine.][nrwl-ivy]

 ## Incremental DOM vs. Virtual DOM